How to Use This Tool

 What Is WebP to PNG Converter?

-WebP to PNG Converter is a free browser-based tool that converts your WebP images into PNG format.
-WebP is a modern format developed by Google that offers excellent compression, but not all software, platforms, and workflows support it.
-PNG is universally compatible — every image editor, operating system, and platform handles PNG files without issues.
+WebP to PNG Converter is a free tool that turns WebP images into lossless PNG files right in your browser.
+WebP is a modern image format with excellent compression, but not every app, platform, or workflow supports it.
+PNG is universally compatible - every image editor, operating system, and platform handles it without any issues.
+No server uploads, no external calls, 100% private.

 Features Explained